-SWOT analysis is one of the basic concepts taught at business school.
-The problem is, however, the only business school many real estate agents go to is the School of Hard Knocks.
+The SWOT analysis is one of the basic concepts taught at business school and is essential for all real estate agents.
+The problem is, however, the only business school many agents go to is the School of Hard Knocks.

-But that’s OK—you can be a graduate with honors of Hard Knocks University and still benefit from performing a SWOT analysis on your real estate practice.
+But that’s okay—you can be a graduate with honors of Hard Knocks University and still benefit from performing a SWOT analysis on your real estate business.

 The standard SWOT analysis, as we know it, was developed by Albert S. Humphrey, a successful management consultant in the ‘60s and ‘70s.
 Humphrey was looking for a tool that went beyond maximizing strengths and minimizing weaknesses; he wanted one that addressed how those strengths and weaknesses interacted with the broader business environment.

 Now, let’s talk about what SWOT isn’t.
 It’s not a business plan.
 It is, instead, a foundational document that can help you develop your business plan in a more intelligent way.

 Most people arrange SWOT in a pie-shape like this:

 You can do that if you like, but it can be limiting.
 You need an awfully big circle to write everything in!
 Using an Excel spreadsheet will give you a lot more space, as will dividing a regular piece of printer paper into four quadrants.

 Regardless of which option you choose, you can use four columns or four paragraphs—both work equally as well.

 Want a ready-made worksheet?
 You can download our Real Estate Marketing Plan to access a SWOT analysis template, plus many other marketing resources.